-If you’re looking for an extended warranty to replace your existing manufacturer warranty from Land Rover, Warranty Direct has flexible coverage options that can help.
-To help you reduce repair costs, we’re upfront about what we offer and provide practical, comprehensive coverage that will protect you when you need it the most.
+If you are looking for an extended warranty to replace your existing manufacturer warranty from Land Rover, Warranty Direct has flexible coverage options that can help.
+To help you reduce repair costs, we are upfront about what we offer and provide practical, comprehensive coverage that will protect you when you need it the most.
+Monthly payments are available.Click on Get a Quote now, and get an extended warranty quote for top Land Rover models including the Range Rover, Discovery, Freelander, and Defender.

 With optional coverage options available on top of our Core cover, we hope to minimise the burden and cost of repairs in a way that a standard manufacturer warranty might not be able to.
 We offer you the freedom to decide where you’d like your car serviced and can protect you against damage to several systems that otherwise wouldn’t be covered.